Ludwig Wittgenstein: Death

 Wittgenstein began work on his final manuscript, MS 177, on 25 April 1951.
 It was his 62nd birthday on 26 April.
 He went for a walk the next afternoon, and wrote his last entry that day, 27 April.
 That evening, he became very ill; when his doctor told him he might live only a few days, he reportedly replied, "Good!".
 Joan stayed with him throughout that night, and just before losing consciousness for the last time on 28 April, he told her: "Tell them I've had a wonderful life."
 Norman Malcolm describes this as a "strangely moving utterance".

 Four of Wittgenstein's former students arrived at his bedside – Ben Richards, Elizabeth Anscombe, Yorick Smythies, and Maurice O'Connor Drury.
-Anscombe and Smythies were Catholics; and, at the latter's request, a Dominican friar, Father Conrad Pepler, also attended.
-(Wittgenstein had asked for a "priest who was not a philosopher" and had met with Pepler several times before his death.)
+Anscombe and Smythies were Catholics, and, at the latter's request, a Dominican friar, Father Conrad Pepler, also attended.
+(Wittgenstein had asked for a "priest who was not a philosopher" and had met with Pepler several times.)
 They were at first unsure what Wittgenstein would have wanted, but then remembered he had said he hoped his Catholic friends would pray for him, so they did, and he was pronounced dead shortly afterwards.

 Wittgenstein was given a Catholic burial at Ascension Parish Burial Ground in Cambridge.
 Drury later said he had been troubled ever since about whether that was the right thing to do.
 In 2015 the ledger gravestone was refurbished by the British Wittgenstein Society.

-On his religious views, Wittgenstein was said to be greatly interested in Catholicism, and was sympathetic to it, but did not consider himself to be a Catholic.
+As for his religious views, Wittgenstein was said to be greatly interested in Catholicism, and was sympathetic to it, but did not consider himself to be a Catholic.
 According to Norman Malcolm, Wittgenstein saw Catholicism more as a way of life than as a set of beliefs he held, considering that he did not accept any religious faith.